near/pagoda-console/frontend/README.md

 ## Data Fetching

-[SWR](https://swr.vercel.app/) is used heavily for data fetching.
+[react-query](https://tanstack.com/query/v4) is used heavily for data fetching.
 This library makes it easy to build a UI that melds quick loading from cached data with frequent revalidation fetches to make sure the UI stays up to date.
-It is highly recommended to read the SWR docs in their entirety and familiarize yourself with how it works and what options are available.
-Data fetchers are defined in [utils/fetchers.ts](utils/fetchers.ts)
+It is highly recommended to read the `react-query` docs in their entirety and familiarize yourself with how it works and what options are available.

+API interaction is mostly encapsulated in `useQuery` / `useMutation` and `useQueryCache` hooks found under `hooks` dir.

 ## Path Alias